GeoinformationSystems/provr/README.md

     ```terminal
     > Error in Entity(id = "in_raster") :
-        A resource with the URI https://www.provr.com/10x10raster_ex#in_raster already exists (as subject), please use the 'load = TRUE' option.
+        A resource with the IRI https://www.provr.com/10x10raster_ex#in_raster already exists (as subject), please use the 'load = TRUE' option.
     ```

-- __Beware Namespaces:__ A certain node in the provenance graph is identified by its URI.
-The URI is the combination of a namespace and an identifier in this namespace.
+- __Beware Namespaces:__ A certain node in the provenance graph is identified by its IRI.
+The IRI is the combination of a namespace and an identifier in this namespace.
 That means same IDs in different namespaces result in different nodes.
 An example:

     In _Listing 4_ we initialized the provenance graph with the namespace <https://www.provr.com/10x10raster_ex#>.
-Every Entity, Activity or Agent we subsequently defined in this script gets its unique URI constructed by concatenating this namespace with the ID we provide on instantiation; e.g.: `in_raster_entity <- Entity("in_raster", "Input Raster")` results in <https://www.provr.com/10x10raster_ex#in_raster> as the nodes URI.
+Every Entity, Activity or Agent we subsequently defined in this script gets its unique IRI constructed by concatenating this namespace with the ID we provide on instantiation; e.g.: `in_raster_entity <- Entity("in_raster", "Input Raster")` results in <https://www.provr.com/10x10raster_ex#in_raster> as the nodes IRI.

     In _Listing 7_ and _Listing 8_ we loaded the graph from _Listing 4_ and accessed an Entity from the loaded graph by its ID.
 Notice that, on initializing the graph in _Listing 7_, we used the same namespace as in _Listing 4_.
 But what if we wanted to distinguish the nodes that were constructed in _Listing 4_ from those that were constructed in _Listing 8_?
 In this case we would need to set up the graph in _Lisiting 7_ with a different namespace: